sirdog9001/EnduraBot/mkdocs/docs/classes.md

 This method returns a Python list of key:value pairs where the `key` is an IsThereAnyDeal UUID and the `value` is the fancy game title associated with the UUID.

 ## ItadGameSearchHandler
-This class is stored in `classes/itad_get_games_handler.py`.
+This class is stored at `classes/itad_get_games_handler.py`.

 This class accepts the following arguements:

 - `title`: A fancy game title.

-When initiated the `title` is sent to the IsThereAnyDeal API to see if an associated game and it's UUID can be found.
+When initiated the `title` is sent to the ITAD API to see if an associated game and it's UUID can be found.
 If the API token is not accepted it will raise a `TypeError`.

 If the API does not return expected data, or indicates the game could not be found, the class will raise a `ValueError`.

-If a found game's boxart or a release date is not found the relevant attributes will be set to none.
+If a found game's boxart or release date is not found the relevant attributes will be set to generic values.

 When initialization completes the following class attributes are made available:

 - `self.title`: The fancy title of the game found by the API.
-- `self.id`: The IsThereAnyDeal UUID of the game found by the API.
+- `self.id`: The ITAD UUID of the game found by the API.
 - `self.boxart`: The URL to the boxart of the game found by the API.
 - `self.release_date`: The release date in ISO format for the game found by the API.
 - `self.publishers`: A Python list of the publishers of the game found by the API.